lambda-direct/difff/src/articles/content/xml.md

 ## What is XML file format?

-**XML (eXtensible Markup Language)** - file format(.xml) for any data.
-Stores data in plain text format with the standardized XML syntax.
+**XML (eXtensible Markup Language)** - file(.xml) format for any type of data.
+Stores data in plain text with the standardized XML syntax.
 This helps to use a independent storing, transporting, and sharing data.
-Provide accessibility across various platforms and devices, including humans, computers, voice assistants, news feeds, and more.
+Provide accessibility across various platforms and devices, computers, voice assistants, news feeds, and more.

 ### Structure rules:

 -   Declaration at the beginning of the document
--   Files must have root element
+-   Files must contain a root element
--   All elements are required to have closing and opening tags
+-   All elements must have both opening and closing tags
--   Opening and closing are case-sensitive
+-   Opening and closing tags are case-sensitive
 -   Attributes values must be quoted
 -   XML retains spaces
 -   Elements must be nested properly
+-   Comments are denoted by <!-- -->
--   Comments can be defined using <!-- -->
+-   Comments can be inserted anywhere after the declaration
+-   Comments can`t have attribute
+-   Comments can`t be nested within other comments

 <pre>